fizbin/pe100challenge/problem14/README.md

 Why on earth am I ending up with references to integers when I'm iterating over a range?
 It's not as though it'd make sense to change the integers.

+...

+And once I add profiling, it's clearly not worth the cost to try use `max_by` in any case, and the most straightforward approach seems the best.